 Device Control

-Device Control manages access to storage drives connected via USB. macOS devices and devices utilizing Media Transfer Protocol or Picture Transfer Protocol are not currently supported.
+Device Control manages access to removable storage volumes, a mountable volume with a file system on a storage device, connected via USB to Windows endpoints. macOS devices and devices utilizing Media Transfer Protocol or Picture Transfer Protocol are not currently supported.
+This includes various devices such as smartphones, cameras, scanners, and SD card readers.

 The options in this section are as follows: